yakaz/elasticsearch.github.com/tutorials/_posts/2012-03-21-deploying-elasticsearch-with-chef-solo.markdown

 </pre>

-As you can see, we're starting with a really simplified configuration: in the `run_list` property, we're saying we want the ElasticSearch cookbook installed and that our cluster will be named `elasticsearch_test_with_chef`.
+As you can see, we're starting with a really simplified configuration: in the `run_list` property, we're saying we want the Elasticsearch cookbook installed and that our cluster will be named `elasticsearch_test_with_chef`.

-Let's copy all these files to the machine via secure copy:
+Let's copy all the required files to the machine via secure copy:

 <pre class="prettyprint lang-bash">
 scp $SSH_OPTIONS bootstrap.sh patches.sh node.json solo.rb $HOST:/tmp
 </pre>

-We can now begin to bootstrap the machine: install neccessary packages such as _make_, install _Rubygems_ and the `chef` gem, download cookbooks from the internet, etc.:
+We can now begin to bootstrap the machine: install neccessary packages and Chef, download cookbooks from the internet, etc.:

 <pre class="prettyprint lang-bash">
 time ssh -t $SSH_OPTIONS $HOST "sudo bash /tmp/bootstrap.sh"
 </pre>

 You'll see lots of lines flying by in your terminal.
-We're running the [bootstrap script](https://gist.github.com/2050769#file_bootstrap.sh) remotely over SSH; it should take about 2 minutes.
+We're running the [bootstrap script](https://gist.github.com/2050769#file_bootstrap.sh) remotely over SSH; it should take about a minute.

 We're left with running the `patches.sh` script, which will fix some problems from the community cookbooks (create neccessary directories or users, etc.):